microsoft/TypeScript-Handbook/pages/Basic Types.md

 You may've noticed that so far, we've been using the `let` keyword instead of JavaScript's `var` keyword which you might be more familiar with.
 The `let` keyword is actually a newer JavaScript construct that TypeScript makes available.
-We'll discuss the details later, but many common problems in JavaScript are alleviated by using `let`.
+We'll discuss the details later, but many common problems in JavaScript are alleviated by using `let`, so it's best practice to adopt it over using `var` whenever possible.